-By March 2014, more than 24,000 people had signed up to the insurance scheme, run by three non-profit organisations: Health Care International, Clearline HMO and Marina Medical HMO.
+By the end of 2014, more than 45,000 people had signed up to the insurance scheme, and more than 12,000 babies had been delivered safely.
+The scheme is run by three non-profit organisations: Health Care International, Clearline HMO and Marina Medical HMO.

 Patients receive treatment at the Obio cottage hospital in Port Harcourt and at the Nembe cottage hospital in Bayelsa State, also supported financially and through practical help by SPDC and partners.
 More communities now want to establish similar schemes.

 Other projects have used the same community development approach to build schools, town halls and health clinics and improve fresh-water supplies.
 Funds can also be used to provide micro-credit finance, for example to support small businesses and women’s groups.